Help recognize 100 years of service by advocating for the United States Foreign Service Commemorative Coin Act, S.789/H.R.3537

 List of House sponsors

-Getting 67 senators and 290 representatives to co-sponsor this bill is a challenge, but TOGETHER WE CAN DO IT.
+Getting 67 senators and 290 representatives to co-sponsor this bill is a challenge, but we can do it if we make our collective voice heard.
 Constituent mail on this kind of bill makes a critical difference.
-If you have a personal connection with your senator or representative, please use it for this cause and urge them to cosponsor.

 ADST Senate Advocacy Flyer